PigeonProtocolConsortium/pigeon-go-cli/ruby_tutorial.md

 Eventually, you will want to share your log messages with a peer, either as a form of communication or for the sake of creating redundant backups.

 All data transfer operations in Pigeon are file based.
 To export data from your local database, one must create a "bundle", which is a file directory with a very specific layout.
+You can take this directory structure and burn it to a DVD-R, Zip and email, host on an HTTP server, seed it as a torrent, etc..

 Think of bundles as a specialized archive format that a Pigeon-compliant database can easily ingest.
 The bundle mechanism will **package all blobs and messages into a single exportable directory structure automatically**.
 As long as your peer's client is compliant with the Pigeon spec, they will be replicated onto the peer's machine upon import.

 Pigeon does not specify transport or compression concerns, but any reliable file transfer method is possible.
+For example, applying GZip compression to a bundle is a great idea, but the spec itself does not dictate how to do this.
+This is particularly true for network-related concerns.
+The Pigeon spec will never reference network transport in the spec.

 In the example below, I will create a bundle called `"bundle_for_my_peer"`.